Detecting Alzheimer’s and Parkinson’s Early

-Tackling this combined health and economic challenge is difficult, but researchers in Carleton University’s Faculty of Engineering & Design believe that early detection of the diseases could be the solution.
+Tackling this combined health and economic challenge is difficult, but researchers at Carleton University believe that early detection of the diseases could be the solution.

-“Alzheimer’s and Parkinson’s can be managed much more effectively at their onset but there currently aren’t any clinical tests that can provide an early diagnosis,” says Ravi Prakash, a Electrical and Biomedical Engineer and lead researcher in Carleton’s Organic Sensors and Devices Lab.
+“Alzheimer’s and Parkinson’s can be managed much more effectively at their onset but there currently aren’t any clinical tests that can provide an early diagnosis,” says Ravi Prakash, an electrical and biomedical engineer and lead researcher in Carleton’s Organic Sensors and Devices Lab.

 “Individuals must have significant cognitive and physical deterioration before they can receive a definitive diagnosis.”

-The current testing for these diseases is also extremely onerous and requires invasive measures, with spinal taps being the most common method.
-This both delays diagnosis and can prevent individuals from going for testing in the first place.
+Current testing for these diseases is extremely onerous and requires invasive measures, with spinal taps being the most common method.
+This both delays diagnosis and can prevent individuals from getting tested in the first place.

 Addressing this issue, Prakash’s team has created a non-invasive detection tool that indicates whether somebody is in the early stages of Alzheimer’s or Parkinson’s.
-The tool only requires a saliva sample.
+The tool only requires a saliva or blood sample.

 “With early intervention, the symptoms of these diseases can be reversed and medications and therapies can be put into place to prevent or slow further deterioration,” Prakash says.

-Created using a 3D printer, the groundbreaking device is about the size of the palm of a hand — making it both portable and cost-effective.
-It is made up of a circuit board loaded with disposable, single-use sensors that analyze saliva.
+Created in a Carleton lab using a 3D printer, the groundbreaking device is about the size of the palm of a hand, making it both portable and cost-effective.
+It is made up of a circuit board loaded with disposable, single-use sensors.

-Currently, people have to go to a doctor with their symptoms, where they are put on a waiting list to see specialists and sent for a variety of tests that may not yield any results due to the stage of the disease.
-Prakash’s test will be able to indicate with high certainty if they have an early onset of Alzheimer’s or Parkinson’s in that first visit to the doctor.
+Currently, people with symptoms have to go to a doctor, where they are put on a waiting list to see specialists and sent for a variety of tests that may not yield any results due to the stage of the disease.
+Prakash’s test will be able to indicate with high certainty if they have an early onset of Alzheimer’s or Parkinson’s in that first visit to a doctor.

-Health care providers will simply collect a saliva sample through a cheek swab or drool sampling, drop the sample into the sensing area of the tool, plug it into the USB port of a computer and get real-time results.
+Health care providers will simply collect a saliva sample through a cheek swab or drool sampling, or a small amount of blood, drop the sample into the sensing area of the tool, plug it into the USB port of a computer and get real-time results.

 Alzheimer’s and Parkinson’s Biomarkers Found in Saliva